Fate of Noah’s Ark, a 75-year-old Des Moines eatery, now the subject of family dispute

 Loss of restaurant’s lease would be ‘devastating,’ owner says

-The fate of a 75-year-old restaurant that has become a central Iowa institution may soon be in the hands of a Polk County judge.
+The fate of a 75-year-old restaurant that has become a central Iowa institution may be decided in a Polk County courtroom.
 (Photo by Katie Akin/Iowa Capital Dispatch)

 The fate of a 75-year-old restaurant that has become a central Iowa institution may soon be in the hands of a Polk County judge.